FOSSEE/st-scripts/getting-started-strings/script.rst

   a = 'hello'
   a[0] = 'H'

 As said earlier, strings are immutable.
-We cannot manipulate the string.
-Although there are some methods which let us to manipulate the strings.
+We cannot manipulate a string.
+Although there are some methods which let us manipulate strings.
 We will look at them in the advanced session on strings.
 In addition to the methods that let us manipulate the strings we have methods like split which lets us break the string on the specified